Do I really need to do Responsible Manager (RM) Training?

 The need for knowledge and skills to pick up the regulatory context

 RG 105 does not explicitly refer to the need for an RM to have knowledge and skills in relation to the Australian regulatory framework applicable to financial services.
 However, ASIC’s approach over the years reveals that this is regarded as an essential component of being an RM.
-For example, at RG 105.85, when discussing requirements for RMs who have overseas experience and will be working in a financial advice business, ASIC requires them to complete a course listed on the ASIC Training Register “so that they can become familiar with Australian regulatory requirements (e.g. obligations under the Corporations Act)”.
-Over nearly 20 years of assisting organisations prepare licence applications, the team at Holley Nethercote Compliance has observed that ASIC is alert to situations which suggest that a proposed RM may, in ASIC’s view, have insufficient familiarity with the Australian regulatory context to be appointed as an RM.
+For example, at RG 105.93, when discussing requirements for RMs who have overseas experience and will be working in a financial advice business, ASIC requires them to complete a relevant short industry course “so that they can become familiar with Australian regulatory requirements (e.g. obligations under the Corporations Act)”.
+Over 20 years of assisting organisations to prepare licence applications, the team at Holley Nethercote Compliance has observed that ASIC is alert to situations which suggest that a proposed RM may, in ASIC’s view, have insufficient familiarity with the Australian regulatory context to be appointed as an RM.

 So, you need to have appropriate knowledge and skills to be appointed an RM in the first place.
 These include familiarity with the Australian regulatory context in which the licensee operates.
 You’ve obviously ticked these boxes as you’re already an RM.
 What about ongoing training?